EighteenZi/rocksdb_wiki/RocksDB-Q&A.md

 A: No.  Once you've specified a prefix extractor, you cannot change it.
 However, you can disable it by specifying a null value.

+**Q: What is the absolute minimum version of gcc that we need to build RocksDB?**

+A: 4.7, but 4.8 or up is recommended.

+**Q: How to configure rocksdb to use multiple disks?**

+A:  You can create a single filesystem (ext3, xfs, etc) on multiple disks.
+Then you can run rocksdb on that single file system.
+Some tips when using disks:

+* if using RAID then don't use a too small RAID stripe size (64kb is too small, 1MB would be excellent).
+* consider enabling compaction readahead by specifying ColumnFamilyOptions::compaction_readahead_size to at least 2MB.
+* if workload is write-heavy then have enough compaction threads to keep the disks busy
+* consider enabling async write behind for compaction

+**Q: Is it safe to directly copy an open RocksDB instance?**

+A: No, unless the RocksDB instance is opened in read-only mode.

+**Q: Can I open RocksDB with a different compression type and still read old data?**

+A:  Yes, since rocksdb stored the compression information in each SST file and performs decompression accordingly,  you can change the compression and the db will still be able to read existing files.
+In addition, you can also specify different compression for different level by specifying ColumnFamilyOptions::compression_per_level.